BrockDSL/Step-by-Step-guide-to-Open-Refine/README.md

 ![](CustomerNameRemoved.jpg)

 Now we will see use another method to transform the data using GREL.
 You will see many values under the “VEHICLEMAKE” column which have */TRUCK and /VAN* along with its brand.
-We don't want those values, so we will remove the /TRUCK and /VAN values from the cells by transforming the cell contents using GREL.”
+We don't want those values, so we will remove the /TRUCK and /VAN values from the cells by transforming the cell contents using GREL's replace command.”
 Replace command works in the following way:-

 **value.replace('cat’, ‘dog')**